msupply-foundation/msupply_docs/content/docs/inventory/stock_view.md

 ![Repack entry form](/docs/inventory/images/repack-enter.png)

-From here, you can enter the number of packs which you'd like to repack, up to a maximum of the current number of packs in stock.
-This number is the number shown next to `Packs available` - in this case there are 5779 packs available.
+From here, you can enter the number of packs which you'd like to repack, up to a maximum of the current number of packs in stock (represented by the number next to `Packs available`) - in this case there are 5779 packs available.

 You can then enter a new pack size, and optionally, enter a location for the new stock.
 The `New number of packs` is calculated automatically.
 Click `Save` to save the changes.
 Clicking `Print` will allow you to print details of this repack action.